leo-brewin/riemann-normal-coords/README.md

 There will be more lines (from the other examples).
 The key thing to observe is that each `diff` command produces no output (apart from a few lines that record execution times as these may vary slightly from one run to the next).
 There are also some tests that do not use the `diff` command.
 These tests are run by Cadabra.
 It reads in the expected results and compares them with the actual results printing out any differences (this allows for non-important differences in expressions to be ignored, for example reordering a sum).
 The results of those (semantic) tests are recorded in `source/cadabra/tests/semantic/summary.pdf`.

+## Dependencies

+You will need the Cadabra/Python/SymPy software.

+### Cadabra

+Cadabra is easy to compile and install.
+Full details can be found on the [Cadabra repository][6].

+### Python/SymPy

+The codes have been tested with both Python2 and Python3.
+Since Python2 is deprecated it would be wise to use Python3.
+A popular distribution of Python3 can be found at the [Anaconda website][7].

 ## License

-All files in this collection are distributed under the [MIT][7] license.
+All files in this collection are distributed under the [MIT][8] license.
 See the file LICENSE.txt for the full details.

   [1]: https://arxiv.org/abs/0903.2087
   [2]: https://iopscience.iop.org/article/10.1088/0264-9381/26/17/175017